BrandonAinsworth/git_homework/thoughts.md

 Shoutouts:

 Shoutout to Amy and Chelsea Stallings!🥳 They have been nothing but supportive in helping me smoothly navigate my transition to Turing!

+Turing is the coolest and most inclusive school ever!